"On Ko Chi Shin " Modern Knowledge from Ancient Wisdom

 As with all systems and schools of martial arts, it is a derivation of the lessons taught and knowledge gained by the Sensei's master.
 An old Okinawan saying summarizes this approach, "On Ko Chi Shin" which translates as "Respect the old, to learn the new".
 This is where our mantra, "Modern Knowledge from Ancient Wisdom" is derived.

 The system and curriculum is based on the combative concepts, principles and methods embedded in the various katas, movements and motions inherent within these ancient forms.
 The research and study has sought out the oldest versions of these katas to preserve the ancient lessons of self-preservation before the advent of modern karate which is for sport and aesthetic performance.

-The purpose of karate and martial arts in general is to preserve one's life in a winner takes all life or death encounter and to dispatch the adversary quickly and as efficiently as possible with little effort supported by sound scientific principle, physiology, bio-mechanics and physics and is the grounding principles of Koryu (old school) Karate.
+The purpose of karate and martial arts in general is to preserve one's life in a winner takes all life or death encounter.
+The ability to dispatch an adversary quickly and efficiently as possible with little effort is supported by sound scientific principle, physiology, bio-mechanics and physics.
+These are the grounding principles of Koryu (old school) Karate.
 The guiding premise is founded on Chotokyu Kyan (1870-1945), Master to Shohin Nagamine of Matsubayashi Ryu (1907-1997), "Maximum results, Minimal effort"